hwum/microservices-demo/AWSDeployGuide.md

 3. ✅ Deploy infrastructure with Terraform
 4. ✅ Configure kubectl
 5. ✅ Deploy all microservices
-6. ✅ Build custom frontend (with removed footer)
+6. ✅ Build all custom microservices with CodeBuild (including frontend with removed footer)
 7. ✅ Provide the application URL

 **Estimated deployment time:** 15-20 minutes